amatshiye/Camagru/README.md

 # webproject
 WeThinkCode_ Project

-use cookies to pass image path from php to js
+use cookies to pass image path from php to js (failed) now using url parameters to pass image path

 New Development: